-- Must have applied and received an official degree plan from the Education Department or Content Department. - Must have completed College Algebra and Speech course with no grade lower than a "C". - Must have completed 12 hours in English coursework (to include ENGL 3312) with a GPA of 2.5 on a 4.0 scale. - Must have completed ENGL 3312 with no grade lower than a "B".
-ENGL 3312 serves as a requirement of the Texas Success Initiative under rules established by the THECB, Part 1,
+- Must have applied and received an official degree plan from the Education Department. - Must have completed College Algebra and Speech course with no grade lower than a "C". - Must have all General Education requirements complete and grades must be posted. - Must have completed 12 hours in English coursework (to include ENGL 3312) with a

-Chapter 4, Subchapter C of Texas Administrative Code Rule 4.54.
-A grade of A of B must be received to satisfy the requirement.

-- Must have a minimum cumulative (all university coursework) GPA of 2.5 on a 4.0 scale. - Must have a minimum Academic Support Area GPA of 2.5 on a 4.0 scale. - In addition to the requirement of ENGL 3312, a candidate must have completed a minimum of 21 hours in Academic Support Area (EC-6 & 4-8) or 21 hours in the Content Major (7-12) with NO GRADE LOWER THAN A "C".
+- GPA of 2.5 on a 4.0 scale. - Must have completed ENGL 3312 with no grade lower than a "B".
+ENGL 3312 serves as a requirement of the Texas Success Initiative under rules established by the THECB, Part 1, Chapter 4, Subchapter C of Texas Administrative Code Rule 4.54.
+A grade of A of B must be received to satisfy the requirement. - Must have a minimum overall GPA of 2.5 on a 4.0 scale. - Must have a minimum content major area GPA of 2.5 on a 4.0 scale. - In addition to the requirement of ENGL 3312, a candidate must have completed a minimum of 21 hours in the content major area with NO GRADE LOWER THAN A "C".
+Any grades lower than a C must be replaced and posted to the transcript prior to formal admission